aniruddhballal/VenPay/README.md

 DONE DONE 67. add styles to editprofile page
 DONE YAYYYY 68. want dashboard to load with new username and deets after "save changes" from editprofile.

-69. user display and editprofile must match styles, shape, structure - and editprofile's pfp+pw patch stands out (colours, effects)
+PARTLY DONE 69. user display and editprofile must match styles, shape, structure - and editprofile's pfp+pw patch stands out (colours, effects)

 DONE DONEEEE 70. infinite loop - stacking pages - navigate -1
 DONE YAYYY FINALLY 71. cant access the editprofile of another user directly, but if you copy paste url, it isnt protected. it lets any logged in user edit it.